huy/lucene-notes/wildcard-query.md

 ### Wild card query and performance impact

-To evaluate wild card query, Lucene first iterates over a dictionary of all terms of the field specified in the query, filter out all terms that aren't matched the wild cards.
-For each matched term, it retrieves set of relevant documents containing the matched term and merges them together.
+To evaluate wild card query, Lucene first iterates over a dictionary of all terms of the field specified in the query, filter out all terms that don't match the wild cards.
+For each matching term, it retrieves set of relevant documents containing the term and merges them together.

 **Memory consumption**